tfabris/BlueGigaEmpeg/README.txt

 ----------------------------------------------------------------------------
-Special note about empeg car power connection:
+Special note about empeg Car power connection:
 ----------------------------------------------------------------------------
 I might recommend that, for this installation, you wire up the empeg to your car differently than it would normally otherwise be wired up.